webclinic017/backtesting-21/README.md

 ## Strategy
-The file ``strategy_01.py`` contains the code loop to execute the strategy (including a custom indicators).
+The file ``strategy_01.py`` contains the code loop to execute the strategy (including a custom indicator).
 Change this file to use your own strategy.
-This strategy uses a ``bracket_order`` yo to buy at merket value, automatically set a stop lost based on 2*ATR and a take_profit value of 1.5 times risk to reward.
+This strategy uses a ``bracket_order`` to buy at market value, automatically sets a stop lost based on 2*ATR and a take profit value based on a 1.5 times risk to reward ratio.

 ## Backtrader documentation
 [Package documentation](https://www.backtrader.com/docu/)